timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-setup-create-the-instances.md

 #### Optional Step 3: Using a shared `IBM Cloud Account`

->The initial design of getting started setup has the assumtion that you use an own `IBM Cloud Account` and not a shared one.
+>The initial design of getting started setup has the assumption that you use an own `IBM Cloud Account` and not a shared one.

 In case if you use a shared `IBM Cloud Account` with other developers you need to ensure the `AppID service` and `Postgres service` configurations are `unique` for each tenant in the shared account.